Mikhail Sumarokov-Elston: Tennis career

 After the war he won the Malta Championships in 1919.
 The following year he clinched his first French title at the South of France Championships beating home favorite Alain Gerbault in a five-set final.
 The next year in Nice he was eliminated in the semifinal stage by Gordon Lowe.
-However he did defend his South of France title by beating Giovanni Balbi de Robecco by dropping only two games.
+However he did defend his South of France title by beating Mino Balbi Di Robecco by dropping only two games.
 This was the first time he partnered Suzanne Lenglen for the mixed contest, which they won.
 In 1922 he was triumphant in Nice] as well, grabbing the singles trophy easily against Maurice Férrier.
 He took the doubles as well with Gerbault.
 He defended the South of France title for the second time against legendary Henri Cochet having beaten Charles Aeschlimann on his way to the final.
 At the same tournament he also repeated his previous year's feat with Lenglen by overcoming Lord Rocksavage and Elizabeth Ryan in the mixed final.
 He almost celebrated his first triple crown trophy with his teammate Gerbault but fell short in the doubles final against Rocksavage-Cochet.
 It is worth noting that this was the first time Sumarokov played on grass courts.
 In 1923 the team of Sumarokov-Lenglen dropped the same title to Randolph Lycett and Elizabeth Ryan.
 In 1931 at the Parc Imperial L.T.C. de Nice George Lyttleton-Rogers and his partner Rosie Berthet had an overwhelming victory over Sumarokov and Miss J Franks in the mixed final.
 The same year he was also mixed doubles runner-up in two other tournaments at the New Court Lawn Tennis Club and Cannes Lawn Tennis Club, losing both times.
 He reached the semifinals of the doubles and mixed in the Nice Tennis Club tournament.
 He won the Russian Émigré Tennis Championships three consecutive times beginning from 1935.
 He turned professional in 1936.